 Plant identification?
 There’s an app for that—actually several!

-2024 update, Amaranth species plus trees/shrubs added!
-Plant identification apps for smart phones have seen significant improvements over the past several years, offering the opportunity to take a photo and get an instant identification in many cases.
+2026 update: three AI platforms added!
+Plant identification apps for smartphones have seen significant improvements over the past several years.
+Now AI offers to take a photo and get an instant identification, but are they reliable?

-Since 2018, the students and I have evaluated a total of 16 apps (see complete list at the bottom of the article).
-In 2023, all the apps tested used photo recognition software and geolocation information to identify plants, but some tested in the past required more descriptive input from the user, similar to traditional plant keys.
+Since 2018, the students and I have evaluated a total of 17 apps (see complete list at the bottom of the article), and in 2025, we added three AI platforms.
+In this most recent test, all the apps and AI used photo recognition and often geolocation information to identify plants, but some tested in the past required more descriptive input from the user, similar to traditional plant keys.
 Most are free or have a free version.
-It is important to read all terms prior to downloading or purchasing apps.
+It is important to read all terms before downloading or purchasing apps and using AI platforms.
 This assessment is for educational purposes only.
 Reference to commercial products or trade names does not imply endorsement by MSU Extension or bias against those not mentioned.

 Identifying weeds at all life stages and various growth habits is important for our students when making management decisions.
-Therefore, groups were required to photograph one plant from each of the following categories: flowering broadleaf ornamental species (Figure 2), flowering and vegetative broadleaf weeds (Figures 3 and 4), flowering and vegetative grass (or grass-like) weeds (Figures 5 and 6), an Amaranth or grass seedling (Figure 7), and a winter annual seedling (Figure 8).
-We also added one deciduous and one evergreen tree or shrub species (Figures 9 and 10, respectively) to the list in 2023 after requests for that type of information.
-The last plant was their choosing, but it was recommended that they use common agricultural and turf weeds from the garden’s collection.
+Therefore, groups were required to photograph one plant from each of the following categories: flowering broadleaf ornamental species (Figure 2), flowering and vegetative broadleaf weeds (Figures 3 and 4), flowering and vegetative grass (or grass-like) weeds (Figures 5 and 6), an Amaranth or grass seedling (Figure 7), a winter annual seedling (Figure 8) and one deciduous and one evergreen tree or shrub species (Figures 9 and 10, respectively).
+The last plant was their choice, but it was recommended they use common agricultural and turf weeds.

 |